Stockout: Impact

-Depending on the shopper response to an out-of-stock, manufacturer and retailer incur various losses.
-Both manufacturer and retailer face a direct loss of the potential sale when a consumer faces an out-of-stock because the shopper purchases the item at another store or does not purchase it at all.
+Manufacturers and retailers incur various losses as a result of stockouts, but the extent depends upon customer responses.
+Both manufacturer and retailer face a direct loss of the potential sale when a consumer faces an out-of-stock if the shopper purchases the item at another store or does not purchase it at all.
 Additionally, when a substitution is made, the retailer also loses an additional portion of the potential sale because the shopper tends to switch to smaller and/or cheaper substitutes.
 In addition to the direct losses, both the retailer and the manufacturer incur additional indirect losses due to decreased customer satisfaction that results in less overall reliance on the particular retailers and brands.
 When an out-of-stock leads to purchase at another store, this provides the consumer an opportunity to try a different store.
 Consumer behavior theory argues that trial precedes adoption, and, thus, an out-of-stock sets the stage for possible permanent store switching.
 When an out-of-stock leads to purchase of a competing brand, the consumer trial can lead to possible permanent brand switching as well.
 Research findings show that a typical retailer loses about 4 percent of sales due to having items out-of-stock.
 A loss of sales of 4 percent translates into an earnings per share loss of about $0.012 (1.2 cents) for the average firm in the grocery retailing sector, where the average earnings per share, already is about $0.25 (25 cents) per year.

 Identifying and reducing retail out-of-stocks

 Identification of stock levels can reduce out-of-stocks.
 The traditional method is to perform a manual audit of the store and manually look for "gaps" on the shelves.
 Due to differing sales velocities and replenishment schedules, the effectiveness of manual stockout audits depends heavily on their frequency and timing, and on avoiding human counting errors.
 A second method makes use of point-of-sale data or, more specifically, scanner data.
 Based upon historical sales data, the latency period between sales is taken as a gauge of whether an item is on the shelf.
 It is a preferred method for investigating fast-selling retail items, such as soda cans.
 Out-of-stocks may also be identified by using inventory data, depending on its accuracy.
 Finally, various types of technology, such as RFID, shelf stoppers and weight or light sensors, can be used.
+A future-prediction report issued by Accenture in 2015 anticipated that "smart shelves" in stores will detect and report when inventory is running low.
 However, these technologies are so far not equipped to monitor the condition of the retail items (e.g. undamaged labels).